 The Contractor shall put in place a robust quality management system that they will use for internal monitoring to ensure that the level of service delivered is as required by the Council.
 Details of the proposed quality Assurance System shall be provided within the tender submission.

+6. GENERAL DATA PROTECTION REGULATIONS (GDPR)

+The Service Provider will comply with all aspects of the Data Protection Act 1998 (DPA) and the following Council policies (attached):

+Data Protection Policy

+Information Security Policy

+Records Management Policy

+The Service Provider may act as a ‘Data Processor’ on behalf of the Council.
+Whilst Service Providers currently have certain responsibilities under the Data Protection Act, the new GDPR will bring increased responsibility and accountability for data processors.

+The winning Bidder of this contract will be expected to complete a “General Data Protection Form – Light Touch Questions” and “Data Processor Agreement” prior to commencement of the contract as the data under this contract will be Service User’s name, address and contact telephone number only.

 APPENDIX 1 - KEY PERFORMANCE INDICATORS – Installation, Repair & Servicing of Disabled Adaptations for Lifting Aids